 The 2nd and 3rd order effects of building a youth focused business are what you should be worried about, and if you can effectively mitigate those risks, then compliance will be easy.
 If you haven’t found a way to mitigate the risks, and simply seek compliance, what you are building is dangerous and irresponsible to put out into the world.

-You can’t half-ass your decision to enter the youth market; a new bolt-on product line, partnership, platform feature, etc. isn’t going to cut it here.
+You can’t carelessly enter the youth market; a new bolt-on product line, partnership, platform feature, etc. isn’t going to cut it here.
 When you are talking about your customers, you’ve got to be all in.
 Business alignment with the customer is critical in this market, and the customers overwhelmingly want their kids to be safe and secure on your platform.
 Beyond that, since you are working with people’s children, you have a moral obligation to protect them from what you’ve built.
 Period.
 Full stop.

 There is no one-size fits all breakdown for achieving total business alignment to your customers, but a practical high-level approach I use are the following three buckets: mission, business operations, and technology.